dag7dev/dag-anki-cards/README.md

 All cards are in English, except where otherwise specified.

+Spread markdown, not word documents or pdfs. :heart:

 ## Disclaimer
 All cards are derivative works of:
 - my notes
 - papers
 - websites
-- public documents (e.g. Google Docs, pdf...) that I have access to
+- public documents (e.g. Google Docs, pdf...)

 The cards are provided as-is, without any warranty.
-Me and the original authors of the documents from which I took the cards are not responsible for any damage caused by the cards or any improper use of the cards.
-We are not liable in case you fail to learn anything because you relied on these cards, or in case of misinterpretation of the cards, or in case of any other problem. **Use at your own risk.**
+Me and the original authors of the documents are not responsible for any damage caused by the cards or any improper use of the cards.
+We are not liable in case you fail to learn anything because you relied on these cards, or in case of misinterpretation of the cards, or in case of any other problem. **Use at your own risk**.
+The cards are obviously not guaranteed to be correct, complete, up-to-date or fit for any purpose.
+Think of them as a starting point for your studies, not as a replacement.

 Do not use these cards if you don't agree with the above.

 ## Content
 - `Biometrics.md`: cards about biometric systems (e.g. fingerprint, iris, face recognition)
   - They are in Italian
+  - Topics not covered
+    - Ear recognition
+    - Keystroke recognition
 - `Distributed Systems.md`: cards about distributed systems (e.g. paxos, consensus, fault tolerance...)
   - Topics not covered
     - Algorand: ♋